Omochice/Mizlab-ruby/README.md

 gem install mizlab
 ```

-or add below to your application's Gemfile:
+Or add below to your application's Gemfile:

 ```ruby
 gem 'mizlab'